Eden (2012 film)

 Eden (Abduction of Eden) is a 2012 American drama film about human trafficking.
 It was directed by Megan Griffiths, who co-wrote the screenplay with Richard B. Phillips and stars Jamie Chung, Matt O'Leary and Beau Bridges.
 The film was produced by Colin Harper Plank and Jacob Mosler through Plank's Centripetal Films production company.
 It was inspired by the story of Chong Kim, who claims that she was kidnapped and sold into a domestic human trafficking ring in the mid 1990s.
 It had its world premiere at the 2012 South by Southwest Film Festival.

-In 2014, the non-profit organization Breaking Out claimed they had investigated Kim's story and concluded it was false and aimed to defraud charitable organizations.

 Plot

 Hyun Jae is an 18-year-old Korean-American girl living in New Mexico in 1994 with her immigrant parents.
 On a night out with a friend, Jae hits it off with a young firefighter at a bar, who offers to give her a ride.
 Jae later notices his badge is fake and attempts to escape, but is captured, bound, tapegagged and transported in the trunk of another car.